All Episodes

 Peter Strzok, the same guy that said in August of 2016, we won't let that happen.

-That that Peter struck, meaning he won't win.
+That Peter struck, meaning he won't win.

-If you want the exact quote I got here in in front of me, um and he went on to say we'll stop it, meaning him becoming president.
+And he went on to say, we'll stop it, meaning him becoming president.

 And if your plan doesn't work, we've got an insurance policy.

-Well, by the way, was Weissman asking questions about me?
+By the way, was Weissman asking questions about me?

 I've never even asked you that question.

-Well, he he he you know, we had we hadn't talked.
+Well, we hadn't talked.

-I said, Well, what do you want to know about that?
+I said, well, what do you want to know about that?

-Uh but you said that there was no Russian collusion.
+But you said that there was no Russian collusion.

 Well, because there was no Russian collusion.